pradhans0906/dockerized-copa/README.md

 Acknowledgments

 Copacetic Team for the original COPA tool
-Docker Team for Docker Scout integration
+Docker Team for Docker Scout